-In Fig. 4, two vehicles, not visible to each other at the intersection, exchange information on their location, speed through vehicle-to-vehicle communications.
+In Figure 4, two vehicles, not visible to each other at the intersection, exchange information on their location, speed through vehicle-to-vehicle communications.

 Thus, the drivers can receive alert messages in case of a hazardous situation.

 Figure 5 corresponds to another use case and shows a scene of rear-end collision avoidance using vehicle-to-vehicle communications.